+The seats in the first cabin (row 4 & 5) are preferable since this cabin feels more intimate.
 The single best seats for solo travelers are the throne seats 10A and 12A.
 Unfortunately, Swiss reserves these seats for its Miles & More Elite members, although you could always call the Swiss reservation center to request one of these seats (it worked for me).

-If 10A or 12A are not available, then solo travelers should go for 4A or 6A, (also throne seats, albeit with a less open view) or the seats on the right side of the plane, which are all solo seats: these come with less work space, but have a larger foot compartment.
+If 10A or 12A are not available, then solo travelers should go for 4A or 6A, (also throne seats, albeit with a less open view) or the seats on the right side of the plane, which are all solo seats: these come with less workspace, but have a larger foot compartment.

 What are the worst Business Class seats on Swiss’ Airbus A340-300?

+I suggest avoiding the window seats in row 8 (8A & AK) since they are missing a window.
 Seats 14A, 14B & 14K as well as seats 15D & 15G are directly in front of the Economy bassinet seats (so you may end up being close to young children).

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert.